jagsohal/Discussion-Network-Visualisation/readme.md

 give them a random color.
 The URL updates to reflect the conversation you are viewing, so you can share that URL to share the network.

-Here is [a blog post](http://blog.embed.ly/post/57097477000/visualizing-discussions-on-reddit-with-a-d3-network-and) with examples of visualizations with the network.

-## Why I made this
+## Why I made this - I love the bottom half of the internet but want to explore it more
 I also wanted a quick way to find top comments through a conversation.
 A network visualisation linking responses to parent posts made sense.